Exponential-Workload/create-index/README.md

 Unless in [Serve](#serve) mode, it outputs static files!
 This means anything from nginx try_files to github pages is supported!

+### Serve Mode

+In [Serve](#serve) mode, it serves a directory instead of generating index files.
+This is similar to nginx with autoindex on.

+> Warning
+> We don't implement rate limiting on routes that access the file system, meaning [this can cause a denial of service](https://github.com/Exponential-Workload/create-index/security/code-scanning/2) [if improperly used](https://github.com/Exponential-Workload/create-index/security/code-scanning/1)

 ### Dark theme

 It's dark themed - No eye pain here!